MirandaFrudd/multi-class-program-test/diary_program.md

 diary.add_entry(entry3)
 diary.longest_entry_read(2, 3) # => "You can read an entry from Tuesday 2 Jan"

 # 3 User cannot read any entries if there is not enough time (fail message?)
+DONE
 diary = Diary.new
 entry1 = DiaryEntry.new("Monday 1 Jan", "One Two Three Four Five")
 entry2 = DiaryEntry.new("Tuesday 2 Jan", "One Two Three Four Five Six")